The 1990s were home to the wildest and wackiest trends of our lifetimes. The simple act of mentioning the ’90s brings about an array of memories.

 She released two albums in the 1980s.
 Her second record, Whitney, was the first female album to debut at #1.

-In the ’90s, Houston sang an iconic rendition of “The Star Spangled Banner,” starred in the film The Bodyguard, and continued to generate hit singles such as “I’m Every Woman” and “I Will Always Love You.”
+In the ’90s, Houston was still going strong.
+She sang an iconic rendition of “The Star Spangled Banner,” starred in the film The Bodyguard, and continued to generate hit singles such as “I’m Every Woman” and “I Will Always Love You.”

 Despite her untimely death, Houston remains an influential figure in the music industry.